MaggieZ111119/TFS_Toronto_Fire_Incident/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the paper are written with the help of ChatGPT and the full chat history is available in `other/llms/usage.txt`.

 ## Some checks